November 3, 2006

 Thus

-:a) People decide that they don't need that and are better
+:a) People decide that they don't need that and

 off without kids (consider dinks and gay couples).